AccessAlly offers a Built-in LMS Gamification Plugin for WordPress

 AccessAlly has saved us time, our team is blown away, and it is worth the money!”

-6 Types of LMS Gamification examples to Increase Member Retention
+6 Type of LMS Gamification examples to Increase Member Retention

 Keep Members Engaged with Built-In Gamification on Top of AccessAlly's Membership & LMS

 AccessAlly’s built-in gamification features are tightly integrated with your memberships, online courses, and third-party CRM and email software.
-Everything you need to gamify your user experience is included in AccessAlly.
+Everything you need to create a gamified learning experience is included in AccessAlly.

-There are no additional LMS or gamification plugins required.
+There are no additional LMS or gamification plugins required to increase learner engagement.
 Just connect your email marketing platform to WordPress, install AccessAlly, and all of these gamification features are at your fingertips!

 Create LMS Points or Credit Systems Using Custom Fields

-Think of a points tally or a credit system as a bank account, where a member can earn points or withdraw points based on their actions.
+Think of a points tally or a credit system as a bank account, where a member can earn an amount of points or withdraw points based on their actions.